Roam Guide / Smoky Mountains

 In Ashville, we ate dinner on property at the Biltmore.
 It's lovely.
 While I do wish we would have gone into the city and found some live music and a good restaurant, we were very happy relaxing and using the amenities at the Inn.

 The glaciers never hit the Smoky Mountains, so all the growth and species are different.
 It has the most diverse salamander population in the world, outside of the tropics.
 I loved seeing them!

 My Derm Tip: Sunscreen with Zinc Oxide doubles as diaper rash cream.
 That is useful when taking little ones, or really for anyone going to the bathroom in the wilderness.

 What should we bring with us?

-I suggest you split supplies between two backpacks.
+I suggest you split supplies between two backpacks, we are a fan of this brand.
 And always bring two sets of keys.
 God forbid you loose the backpack with your car keys in it!
 Someone, somewhere will thank me for that tip someday.

 Click here for Jenny's National Park hiking essentials.

 What is the one can't miss item on your itinerary?